 With continuing staff shortages, escalating student behavioral challenges, increasing responsibilities, a continuing lack of respect, and the rising costs of healthcare benefits, ESPs are being asked to do more—too often without the resources they need and the compensation they deserve.
-These are workload, morale, and stress issues that cause burnout and resignations.

 We want to build our strength at the bargaining table and that starts with building power and purpose in every county.— STACY TAYMAN, CO-CHAIR, ESP ORGANIZING COMMITTEE

 Some school board members and community and state officials have refused time and again to recognize support staff and their contributions or to provide adequate, living wages.
 While the Blueprint for Maryland’s Future provides funding to add staff in some ESP positions, there is more to do.
-With recruitment and retention so difficult, the welfare and safety of students and fellow staff is at risk.

 That’s why ESPs and educators around the state are organizing around an ESP Bill of Rights.
 Learn more about how and why ESPs wrote the Bill of Rights here.

 Step 1: Endorse the Bill of Rights

 Step 2: Attend a monthly activist training to learn how to host a building meeting